thoughtspot/react-native-mobile-sdk/README.md

-# React Native Mobile SDK
+# React Native Embed SDK

 ## Overview

-The React Native Mobile SDK is a library that allows you to embed a Thoughtspot component in your mobile application.
+The React Native Embed SDK is a library that allows you to embed a Thoughtspot component in your mobile application.

 ## Quick Start